cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Safety is the CBC Casper concept of the safe and agreed history by BFT group.
 The future contract result state is a CBC prediction.
 TAU uses this concept to describe the prediction and safety as well, but our scope are all peers than BFT group.
 - Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.

 - HamtGraphRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replaced the IPFS relay circuit.
-When cbor.cid is null, it means asking peer for the `ChainID`ContractResultStateRoot prediction on the chainID.
+When cbor.cid is null, it means asking peer for the ContractResultStateRoot prediction on the chainID.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, cbor.cid, selector); cid can not be null.
 AMT is not chain specific, and it is rather relating to IPFS peers.
 - In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not.